EyeToy: Use with personal computers

 The model information is included in a label on the bottom of the camera.

 In these custom drivers, the red LED that normally signals inadequate lighting is used as the active recording indicator.
 The blue LED is lit when the EyeToy is plugged into the computer.

 Games

 Designed for EyeToy

-25 games require the EyeToy for them to be played.
-All but the 2 Korean-exclusive ones were released in PAL Regions, while only 8 (with 2 third party) titles were released in North America.
+The following 28 games require the EyeToy to play.

-Enhanced with EyeToy
+works with EyeToy

 These games may be used with the EyeToy optionally.
 They typically have an "Enhanced with EyeToy" or "EyeToy Enhanced" label on the box.